 I earned my Master of Science in Information Studies from the University of Texas at Austin.
 Prior to that, I earned my Bachelor of Science in Psychology and Bachelor of Arts in Interdisciplinary Visual Arts from the University of Washington.

 My first librarian position was Liaison Librarian for the Sciences at Dickinson College.
 After that, I moved to Chicago to work at DePaul University, first as their Electronic Resources Librarian and then as their Coordinator of Collections.

 I am the liaison librarian for the five departments within the College of the Applied Health Sciences: Biomedical & Health Information Sciences, Disability & Human Development Studies, Kinesiology & Nutrition, Occupational Therapy and Physical Therapy.
-This means that in addition to serving as a resource for faculty and students across the Health Sciences departments, I am available to faculty and students in the Applied Health Sciences for consultation for their research projects and course assignments, and I am also available to work with classes.
+This means I am available to faculty and students in the Applied Health Sciences for consultation for their research projects and course assignments, and I am also available to work with classes.

 Please contact me if you would like to set up an appointment or schedule a library instruction session.